Skip to content

 Average frequencies

-Excess mids, particularly in the upper range, make the sound harsh, nagging, and quickly fatiguing; the mix can sound shouty or “boxy.”
-Insufficient mids result in an empty, recessed sound where vocals and main instruments lose their presence and seem distant, stripping the music of energy and overall clarity.
+Too many mids, especially in the upper range, make sound harsh, intrusive, and fatiguing fast.
+The mix can sound shouty or “boxy.”
+Conversely, a shortage of mids results in a hollow, recessed sound where vocals and main instruments lose their presence and seem distant, draining the music of energy and overall clarity.

 .